UESTC-BAC/DMSGL/README.md

 If you use the EEG acquisition device in the image of paradigm, you first need to obtain the device driver and install the **timeflux-eego** package to acquire signals in Python.
 When installing the EEGO-Timflux package, **you need to pay attention to the pybind11 version and install the C compiler MSVC**.
 Simply run python setup.py install in the terminal to install the timeflux-eego package.

+# Usage
+In the repository, EEG_utils.py and preprocess.py are tool functions for data preprocessing in the system, and these two toolkits are also used in the online simulation experiment of the SEED dataset.
+The entire online system is protected by the company's patent.
+If you need to obtain the online system, please contact cunboli@163.com.

 # Citation
 @inproceedings{
 Pan2025dmsgl,